Blastomyces dermatitidis

 i) Pulmonary Blastomycosis

-Pulmonary blastomycosis usually begins as a mild respiratory infection which progress with dry cough, pleuritic pain, hoarseness and low grade fever.
-Within weeks or months, sputum increases and becomes purulent and blood-streaked and there is increased temperature elevation, dyspnea and loss of weight, night sweating.
-The disease if untreated usually disseminates and often progress to death.
+Pulmonary blastomycosis usually begins as a mild respiratory infection which progresses with a dry cough, pleuritic pain, hoarseness, and low-grade fever.
+Within weeks or months, sputum increases and becomes purulent and blood-streaked, and there is increased temperature elevation, dyspnea, and loss of weight, night sweating.
+The disease, if untreated, usually disseminates and often progresses to death.

 ii) Disseminated Blastomycosis

-When disseminated, disease is manisfested in skin, oro-nasal mucosa and subcutaneous tissues, respiratory tract, urogenital tract, osseus system and CNS.
-In contrast to paracoccidiodomycosis, GI tract is rarely involved.
-Bone lesions are manifested by pain, osteomyelitis and peritonitis.
-Destructive lesions of vertebrae, tibia and femur are frequent.
-Compression of spinal cord may result from vertebral mycosis; in addition, meningitis and brain abscess may occur.
-Granuloma and abscess of liver and spleen are rarely found.
-The commonest site of involvement of the urogenital system are the prostate, epididymis and testis, characterized by dysuria, pyuria and hematuria.
+When disseminated, the disease is manifested in the skin, oro-nasal mucosa, and subcutaneous tissues, respiratory tract, urogenital tract, osseous system, and CNS.
+In contrast to paracoccidioidomycosis, the GI tract is rarely involved.
+Bone lesions are manifested by pain, osteomyelitis, and peritonitis.
+Destructive lesions of vertebrae, tibia, and femur are frequent.
+Compression of the spinal cord may result from vertebral mycosis; in addition, meningitis and brain abscess may occur.
+Granuloma and abscess of the liver and spleen are rarely found.
+The commonest site of involvement of the urogenital system are the prostate, epididymis, and testis, characterized by dysuria, pyuria, and hematuria.

 iii) Cutaneous Blastomycosis